 Unpaid Junior Internship and Leadership Program – Summer 2014

 The Saint Louis Science Center is seeking mature, motivated, customer-oriented teens for the Junior Internship and Leadership Program.
 The intern will have the opportunity to gain valuable pre-employment experience in a fun, educational setting.
 Individual responsibilities and experiences may vary.
 Successfully completing the internship can be a great item for resumes and college applications.
 This internship does not guarantee employment at the Saint Louis Science Center.
 Please note, space is limited in the Junior Internship and Leadership Program.
 Applicants will be selected based on responses to questions listed on the Junior Internship Application and by interviews.
-Deadline for applications is March 23, 2014.
+Deadline for applications is April 6, 2014 (new extended deadline!).
 Applicants selected for interview will be notified on or before April 13, 2014.

 The application period is now open.